Explorations along the Little Calumet Trails

 – First part of the trail through the woods.
 How cute is this little cabin?!

 What I loved about this trail is the mixture of history and nature, along with the chance to choose the intensity of the hike.
 We went for the long haul, heading north past Chellberg, trekking all the way to the old Bailly Cemetery, then looping back around through the Mnoke Prairie before passing the Bailly Homestead (about three miles total).
 But if you’re interested in a much shorter excursion, that’s cool, too.
-Check out a map of the trails here to plan your adventure.

 – The old Chellberg Farm home.
 Tiny and adorable.